-More often, however, we went out to an upscale establishments where he introduced cocktails and upgraded my dining out deportment.
+More often, we went out to an upscale establishments where he upgraded my dining, drinking and social deportment.
 Edward would first take me to the lounge and check with the bartender if his criteria for a Singapore Sling could be met.
 It had to have Beefeater Gin, Benedictine, Cointreau, grenadine syrup, pineapple juice, lime juice and a dash of Angostura.
-The bartender shook these with ice in his cocktail shaker, poured it into a glass and added cherry brandy poured over an upside down spoon for a top.
+If the bartender could shake these with ice in his cocktail shaker, pour it into a glass and ddribble cherry brandy over an upside down spoon for a topping it was Singapore Sling time!
 The grand final was a maraschino cherry, pineapple slice, straws and sometimes a little umbrella.
-We sat at the bar and I watched enthralled the preparation ritual but was limited to two.
+I watched,enthralled by the preparation ritual, but was limited to two.

 After dinner, flush with drinking, we walked out to the fog hand in hand.
 The valet ran to retrieve his Porsche, revved the engine as he returned, parked with a little squeal of tires, jumped out, ran around and opened the door for me.
 He stood close and brushed against me as I got in.

-Upset, Edward, told him he just got his tip, I laughed as we zoomed up and down hills until stopped at the top of a steep hill by a red light.
-While he played with the brake, clutch and gas pedals to keep from sliding down I kissed and hugged him and continued so on the freeway until in his apartment parking space.
+Upset, Edward, told him he just got his tip.
+I laughed as we zoomed up and down hills until stopped at the top of a steep hill by a red light.
+While he played with the brake, clutch and gas pedals to keep from sliding down, I kissed and hugged him and continued so on the freeway until in his apartment parking space.

-We jumped out of the car, raced to his apartment laughing, holding hands.
+We jumped out of the car, raced to his apartment, laughing, holding hands.